 Having a baby in your belly for nine months will have also caused changes in your posture, which means that you should focus on rectifying these.
 For example, incorporate some back exercises (like rows) to help increase back strength and stretch and foam roll your chest, which might be feeling a little tight.
 Check out some of my favourite back exercises at home for more ideas.

 I know I’ve mentioned pelvic floor exercises a couple of times, but that’s because it is so important!
 It is also very common for women to experience pelvic floor weakness after giving birth.
 This can cause a leakage of urine, particularly when you are training (oh joy!).

 For the first few months after giving birth, I recommend that you continue to perform pelvic floor exercises, such as ‘kegel exercises’ in order to help restore the strength of this area.
 One way to do this is to sit on a bench or exercise, feet shoulder width apart and place your hands on your hips.
 Contract your pelvic muscles, like you are trying to stop yourself urinating, and stand up.
 Hold for ten seconds, return to the bench and then release.
 Repeat this 10-20 times, and do 1-3 sets.

 Onwards and upwards

 Once you have gotten the all clear from your doctor and don't suffer from a weak pelvic floor, then you may find that you are able to step up the intensity and return to your favourite group fitness class and/or add some plyometric exercises to your routine a few months after giving birth.
-An example of this is my Bikini Body Training Guide.
-These workouts get your heart rate pumping, get you sweating and get your whole body moving.
+These get your heart rate pumping, get you sweating and get your whole body moving.
 The best bit is you can do them in a short space of time, allowing you to focus more of your time on the your little one.